 Perhaps you’re spiffing your house up to sell it or maybe it’s just time for an update to an existing room.
 Either way, getting out the roller and a bucket of paint is a fantastic way to transform your home.
 Don’t want to paint the whole thing?
 No problem!
 You’ll be surprised at the huge difference you can make just by painting one wall.
 An accent wall also known as a feature wall differs in design from the other walls in the room.
-It can be completely different color or a variation in color of the other walls.
+It can be a completely different color or a variation in the color of the other walls.

 Why Create a Room with an Accent Wall?